ksandom/mass/readme.md

 # Mass
 is a modularised script for managing several nodes of a cluster.
-This undersells it...
-I'll think of a better description soon.
+Open individual SSH terminals to specific groups of nodes of your cluster, a single node, or the whole lot.
+Do the same with CSSH or virtual terminals in screen.
+Upload a file to each node or dowload a file from each, prefixed with the hostname.
+Run a command to conquer the world... or conduct that essential maintenance.
+Essentially your nodes are one RegEx away.

+# Requirements
+* PHP
+* Bash

 # Install
 See docs/install.md
 Use install.sh.

-* If you run it as root it will install system wide (currently untested!).
-* If you run it as yourself, it will install locally in your account.
-* Alternatively, if you run it as yourself with linked at the end (`./install.sh linked`), it will be linked to the repo. *This option makes the most sense if you want to do development*.

-For now, read install.sh to see what it does.

 # History
 I've written a version of this script at every company I've worked at since 2007 and it's always been a big hit.
 In each case it was very specific to the architecture of the given place, so it wasn't very portable.